 Plan on spending this evening in Pisa or nearby, such as Lucca.
 This will allow you to get some rest before the tour begins and to also insure that you arrive on time for the following day’s departure.
 If you are flying from the USA you may have to depart for Italy on May 9th.

-The group meets at the Pisa airport at 11 am where we will board our private bus for transport to Monterosso.
-Approximately 1.5 hours.
+The group meets at the Pisa Centrale Train Station at 11 am 1.25 hour journey to Monterosso.
 We will check into our hotel in the old town section of Monterosso and then head out for a group lunch.
 After lunch we will have a welcome meeting at the hotel.
 Jim will give a short talk on “Correct Exposure” and “Blue Hour Photography” in preparation for the evening photo session.
 We will then have free time to relax, take a nap or explore the old town before we meet up at 7 pm for a sunset/blue hour photo session.

 At 10 am, after breakfast, Jim & Magrit will lead the group through the streets and back alleys of Monterosso, pointing out their favorite scenes and allowing you to find some of your own.
 Old town Monterosso is car-free so it is great for photography.
 Some of the scenes we will make a mental note of to return at a later time when the light is just right.

 Back to the hotel for a brief lecture on “Panorama Photography” before catching the train to Corniglia.
 We will explore this delightful village with our cameras after enjoying some of the local Ligurian cuisine for lunch.